LGBTQ+ Health Care Needs: What Are They?

 “The people who are actually the happiest are the people who have completed their process of coming out and are able to live the lives that they wanted to live.
 We see more issues with people who have not been able to come out because of fear of discrimination or rejection,” he adds.

-For transgender people, gender dysphoria is a major concern.
+Transgender individuals often struggle with gender dysphoria.
 “Gender dysphoria is feeling depressed or anxious about the gender you were born into, but you identify with another gender,” explains Dr. Champaneria.

 “These patients can feel lonely, anxious, depressed.
 It’s important for them to seek the correct care for that, meaning a mental health professional, a social worker, a psychiatrist, even a family medicine doctor.